Auraria, Denver

-Auraria was a small mining settlement in the Kansas Territory in the United States.
-Today it survives in its original location as a neighborhood of Denver, Colorado, south of the confluence of Cherry Creek and the South Platte River.
+Auraria was a gold mining camp established in 1858 in the Kansas Territory of the United States.
+Today it survives in its original location as a neighborhood of Denver, Colorado, immediately south of the confluence of Cherry Creek and the South Platte River.

 Geography

-Auraria is located in central Denver.
-It is just west of downtown Denver and is shaped roughly like a triangle.
-It borders Colfax Avenue on the south, Cherry Creek to the northeast, and South Platte River to the northwest.
+Auraria is in central Denver, just west of downtown, and is roughly triangular, bordered by Colfax Avenue on the south, Cherry Creek to the northeast, and South Platte River to the northwest.

 History

-On October 3, 1858, a group of Georgia prospectors led by Green Russell establish the townsite of Auraria south of Cherry Creek near the Cherry Creek Diggings, over a month before a group of Kansas Territory speculators led by William Larimer established the rival Denver City on the other side of Cherry Creek.
+On October 3, 1858, a group of Georgia prospectors led by Green Russell established the townsite of Auraria south of Cherry Creek near the Cherry Creek Diggings, over a month before a group of Kansas Territory speculators led by William Larimer established the rival Denver City on the other side of Cherry Creek.
 Henry Allen, a surveyor, laid the town platte and was Auraria town company's first president.
 The town was named for the gold mining settlement of Auraria, Georgia.
 On October 29, Charles H. Blake and A.J.
 Williams opened a mercantile business out of wagons in Auraria.

+On January 18, 1859, the United States Post Office Department authorized the first three post offices in the Pike's Peak gold region: Auraria, Kansas Territory; Montana, Kansas Territory; and St. Vrain, Nebraska Territory.
 Henry Allen was the first postmaster of Auraria.
-On January 18, 1859, the first post office in the future State of Colorado opened in Auraria.
 On, April 15, 1859, ten delegates from six communities in the Pike's Peak Country met in convention at Dick Wooton’s store in Auraria to pass resolutions to organize a Provisional State of Jefferson.
 On April 23, William Byers published the first edition of the Rocky Mountain News, the Rocky Mountain region's first newspaper, at Auraria.
 At an election on September 24, voters rejected the proposed state, but on October 24, voters approved the establishment of the Provisional Government of the Territory of Jefferson.